-- While most studies focus on direct taxes paid, this paper expands the perspective by providing insight into the mitigating effect of the often hidden part of the fiscal welfare state; deductions. - Our administrative data based study showed however that deductions mitigate the redistributive effect of taxes drastically (by nearly 50%). - ▶ Put simply, high income earners profit greatly from deductions. - While a lot of deductions were created to reduce taxes to ease the consequences of difficult social or work-related circumstances (such as the deduction for children or deductions for commuters) they are nevertheless open to everyone.
+- While most studies focus on direct taxes paid, this paper expands the perspective by providing insight into the mitigating effect of the often hidden part of the fiscal welfare state; deductions. - Our administrative data based study showed however that deductions mitigate the redistributive effect of taxes drastically (by nearly 50%). - ▶ Put simply, high income earners profit greatly from deductions. - 1.
+While a lot of deductions were created to reduce taxes to ease the consequences of difficult social or work-related circumstances (such as the deduction for children or deductions for commuters) they are nevertheless open to everyone.
 In a progressive tax system however, the resulting relative tax relief for high income earners is higher.

-- While most studies focus on direct taxes paid, this paper expands the perspective by providing insight into the mitigating effect of the often hidden part of the fiscal welfare state; deductions. - Our administrative data based study showed however that deductions mitigate the redistributive effect of taxes drastically (by nearly 50%). - ▶ Put simply, high income earners profit greatly from deductions. - While a lot of deductions were created to reduce taxes to ease the consequences of difficult social or work-related circumstances (such as the deduction for children or deductions for commuters) they are nevertheless open to everyone.
+- While most studies focus on direct taxes paid, this paper expands the perspective by providing insight into the mitigating effect of the often hidden part of the fiscal welfare state; deductions. - Our administrative data based study showed however that deductions mitigate the redistributive effect of taxes drastically (by nearly 50%). - ▶ Put simply, high income earners profit greatly from deductions. - 1.
+While a lot of deductions were created to reduce taxes to ease the consequences of difficult social or work-related circumstances (such as the deduction for children or deductions for commuters) they are nevertheless open to everyone.
 In a progressive tax system however, the resulting relative tax relief for high income earners is higher. - 2.
 High income earners have additional options to claim deductions like costs related to homeownership or shifting money to the pension system.

-- While most studies focus on direct taxes paid, this paper expands the perspective by providing insight into the mitigating effect of the often hidden part of the fiscal welfare state; deductions. - Our administrative data based study showed however that deductions mitigate the redistributive effect of taxes drastically (by nearly 50%). - ▶ Put simply, high income earners profit greatly from deductions. - While a lot of deductions were created to reduce taxes to ease the consequences of difficult social or work-related circumstances (such as the deduction for children or deductions for commuters) they are nevertheless open to everyone.
+- While most studies focus on direct taxes paid, this paper expands the perspective by providing insight into the mitigating effect of the often hidden part of the fiscal welfare state; deductions. - Our administrative data based study showed however that deductions mitigate the redistributive effect of taxes drastically (by nearly 50%). - ▶ Put simply, high income earners profit greatly from deductions. - 1.
+While a lot of deductions were created to reduce taxes to ease the consequences of difficult social or work-related circumstances (such as the deduction for children or deductions for commuters) they are nevertheless open to everyone.
 In a progressive tax system however, the resulting relative tax relief for high income earners is higher. - 2.
-High income earners have additional options to claim deductions like costs related to homeownership or shifting money to the pension system.
+High income earners have additional options to claim deductions like costs related to homeownership or shifting money to the pension system. - 3.
+Inequality and redistribution scholars should therefore also have an eye deductions and not only on tax rates.